 9. Flows through 10 countries

 The Congo River is so massive and long that it flows through quite a number of countries.
-It also has different tributaries that start in the different countries.
-The main sources are at Lake Tanganyika, The East African rift, and Lake Mweru.
-It flows through Angola, Zambia, Burundi, Tanzania, Cameroon, Rwanda, Central African Republic (CAR), DRC, Congo Republic and Gabon.
+It also has different tributaries that start in different countries.
+The main sources are at Lake Tanganyika, The East African Rift, and Lake Mweru.
+It flows through Angola, Zambia, Burundi, Tanzania, Cameroon, Rwanda, Central African Republic (CAR), DRC, Congo Republic, and Gabon.

 The name Congo was named after the Kongo (Congo) kingdom that existed some decades ago.
 However, due to political wrangles, the Kingdom was split into two; the Democratic Republic of Congo (DRC) or the Congo Kinshasa, and the Republic of Congo (Congo Brazzaville).
 The river acts as the boundary between the two countries.